7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Helped-Through.md

 ```

+#### Add videos to Helped-Through

-#### And quick bash script to go back add the video to each as a iframe
+And quick bash script to go back add the video to each as a iframe
 ```bash

 YOUTUBEVIDID=